 Offered: Fall.

+SWRK 511 – Yoga and Meditation in Social Work

+The efficacy of yoga and meditation with various populations and problems is addressed.
+Students develop their own practice and identify ways to apply these strategies to social work practice.

+Prerequisite: Graduate status.

+Offered: summer

 SWRK 522 - Human Behavior, Diversity, and Oppression II (3)

 This is a continuation of SWRK 520.
 Focus is on deviance, psychopathology, community and organizational theory, and ethical and value issues in social work.
 Also emphasized are cultural diversity, discrimination, and the needs of minorities.